dzeke/Blended-Near-Optimal-Tools/README.md

 To get started:

     a.
-Download all the files in the folders 2-GenerateAlternatives and 3-InteractiveParallelPlot to a single folder on your local machine.
-    b.
-In Matlab, add the target folder where you downloaded the files to your Matlab path
-    c.
+Complete steps a-c above in the 1-Documentation section
+    d.
 At the Matlab command prompt, invoke the following function:

 	       >> nearoptplotmo2(...)

-    d.
+    e.
 See additional directions in the file InteractiveParallelPlot-readme.txt and in the header of the nearoptplotmo2.m for use of the function.

 ==============================
 4) ECHO RESERVOIR APPLICATION (Linear program to manage water quality)